Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

+Finally, we randomly sampled 8 shapes, each having over 100 patches, to validate the robustness of our method in handling complex shapes.

-Our approach, in both its variants (\textit{Patch-Grid} and \textit{Patch-Grid-PT}), can achieve significantly better reconstruction performance than \textit{NH-Rep} and \textit{NGLOD} as indicated by the metrics.
-As we noted that there are some severe failure cases in \textit{NH-Rep} due to its robustness issue as discussed earlier, we do not include these shapes in the quantitative comparison, and our approach still performs favorably as compared to \textit{NH-Rep}.
+Our approach, in both its variants (\textit{Patch-Grid} and \textit{Patch-Grid-TS}), can achieve significantly better reconstruction quality than the comparing baselines as shown in Tab.~\ref{tab:quantitative}.
+Acknowledging the severe failure cases in \textit{NH-Rep} due to its robustness issues as discussed previously, we have excluded these shapes from the quantitative comparison.
+Nevertheless, our approach still performs favorably compared to \textit{NH-Rep}.
 We attribute this performance gain to the use of the adaptive merge grid, which circumvents the difficulty in managing the extended zero-level sets of the learned patches to satisfy the global CSG constraints.

-The training time for an object is typically around 8 seconds, taking 300 iterations, which is $23\times$ and $287\times$ speed-up as compared with \textit{NH-Rep} (3 minutes) and \textit{NGLOD} (38 minutes), respectively.
-Hence, our method brings about a significant improvement over the other comparing methods in both computational efficiency and fitting accuracy.
+The training time averages around 5 seconds for 300 training iterations and is at least 7 times faster than most of our baselines, as reported in Tab.~\ref{tab:quantitative}.
+For qualitative comparison, we show several results produced by \textit{Patch-Grid}, \textit{Patch-Grid-TS}, and the other methods in Fig.~\ref{fig:big_compare} and Fig.~\ref{fig:small_compare}.

+\textit{InstantNGP} largely reduces the training time by utilizing a small neural network augmented by a multiresolution hash table of trainable feature vectors and achieves high-quality geometric reconstruction within two minutes.
+However, it often fails to model elongated and slender tubes as shown in the fourth column of Fig. \ref{fig:big_compare}(b).
+This failure can be alleviated or avoided with extra training time.
+Since such geometric features (i.e., elongated and slender tubes) are frequently observed in the ABC dataset, the averaged reconstruction quality of \textit{InstantNGP} is inferior to ours, as shown in Tab.~\ref{tab:quantitative}.
+While \textit{InstantNGP} can capture the sharp geometric features well, our method slightly outperforms it.

-For qualitative comparison, we show several results produced by \textit{Patch-Grid} and the other methods in Fig.~\ref{fig:comp_cad}.
-Compared with \textit{NH-Rep} which also uses a patch-wise representation, \textit{Patch-Grid} can robustly model geometric features presented in shapes as shown in the bottom two rows of Fig.~\ref{fig:comp_cad}. \textit{NH-Rep} adopts a global approach to assembling the learned implicit functions into the target shape, which is prone to fail due to the undesirable interference between the extraneous zero-level sets of the individual learned implicit patches.
+Compared to \textit{NH-Rep}, which also uses a patch-wise representation, \textit{Patch-Grid} and \textit{Patch-Grid-TS} can robustly model geometric features presented in shapes as shown in the first and third columns of Fig.~\ref{fig:big_compare}. \textit{NH-Rep} adopts a global approach to assembling the learned implicit functions into the target shape, rendering it prone to failure due to the undesirable interference between the extraneous zero-level sets of the individual learned implicit patches.
 In contrast, \textit{Patch-Grid} consistently produces robust, high-quality results even in these challenging cases, validating the superiority of the proposed local approach.